j-geuter/SinkhornNNHybrid/README.md

 The paper aims at warm-starting the Sinkhorn algorithm with initializations computed by a neural network, which is trained in an adversarial fashion similar to a GAN using a second, generating neural network.
 It is based on the Master's thesis 'A Sinkhorn-NN Hybrid Algorithm' by Jonathan Geuter, but differs from the thesis in many aspects.
 The thesis, along with its codebase and a comprehensive README, can be found in the [thesis branch](https://github.com/j-geuter/SinkhornNNHybrid/tree/thesis) of this repository.
 The main branch contains the codebase of the paper (which differs significantly from the thesis' codebase).

-The code is structured in six files, `DualOTComputation`, `networks`, `utils`, `sinkhorn`, `costmatrix` and `datacreation`.
-The main files you'll need reproduce the results from the paper are `DualOTComputation` and `sinkhorn`, and `utils` contains some useful functions that let you visualize or plot data.
-To generate testing data first, you'll need the
-`datacreation` file.
-The `costmatrix` file contains a function to create cost matrices based on the Euclidean distance, and `networks` the neural network classes for the approximator and generator; you won't need to actively use either of these files unless you want to define your own cost function or network structure.
+The code is structured in six files, `DualOTComputation.py`, `networks.py`, `utils.py`, `sinkhorn.py`, `costmatrix.py` and `datacreation.py`.
+The main files you'll need reproduce the results from the paper are `DualOTComputation.py` and `sinkhorn.py`, and `utils.py` contains some useful functions that let you visualize or plot data.
+To generate testing data first, you'll need `datacreation.py`. `costmatrix.py` contains a function to create cost matrices based on the Euclidean distance, and `networks.py` the neural network classes for the approximator and generator; you won't need to actively use either of these files unless you want to define your own cost function or network structure.
 The `requirements.txt` file lists all dependencies and their versions.
 The project is CUDA compatible.